johhann14/LSM/README.md

 ## Notes

+STP and LIF parameters are in utils.py

+# Personal Notes

 at first, I only had one current channel for the lif neurons and was doing the current decay into the synapse's model as in : http://www.scholarpedia.org/article/Short-term_synaptic_plasticity

 but here, 2 current channels (inh. and exc.) from the differential equation from :